PRIYA2894/Data-Science-Portfolio/README.md

 Twitter sentiment Analysis -classify racist or sexist tweets from other tweets using NLTK library, TFIDF table and Random forest algorithm.
 ### Exploratory data Analysis on IPL Data
 Performing Exploratory data analysis on data of IPL matches from 2008 to 2019 using pandas and matplotlib
+### Boosting
+#### Prediction for purchase of health insurance
+Predicting on the basis of past records whether the person will buy health insurance or not using XG boost algrithm